nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 17 - The Paradox.md

 ### Scene 2: The Memory

 - **Key Event:** Angelica accesses her mind palace and realizes that the ancient schematic she once studied in the future was actually her own drawing from the past.
-  - _Character Defining Moment:_ **Angelica Vance** — She realizes she is the "Architect" she once admired, caught in a causal loop.
+  - _Character Defining Moment:_ **Angelica Ward** — She realizes she is the "Architect" she once admired, caught in a causal loop.

 ---